CrabBrawl/CrabBrawl/Gameplay/ranking_system.md

 Handing out rewards:

-Rewards for leagues and ranks will be handed out monthly according to our [Tokenomics](Token.md).
+Rewards for leagues, Guilwar and ranks will be handed out monthly according to our [Tokenomics](Token.md).

 Additionally to the received $CRAB there will also be several ingame rewards for reaching certain ranks which will be annouced later.